milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Personalization of our Service by understanding you and your preferences to enhance your experience and enjoyment using our Service.
 Provide customer support and respond to your questions.
 Deliver promotional communications with you about new services, features, offers, promotions, and other information about our Service.
+Personalize and measure the effectiveness of enterprise business ads, promotional communications or marketing you receive related to the Enterprise Marketing Pages.
 Send you information, including confirmations, invoices, technical notices, updates, security alerts, support and administrative messages.

 We combine data we collect from different sources for these purposes and to give you a more seamless, consistent, and personalized experience.

 How we share the information we collect

-We share personal data with your consent or as necessary to complete your transactions or provide the services you have requested or authorized.
+We share personal data as described below, including with your consent or as necessary to complete your transactions or provide the services you have requested or authorized.
 In addition, we may share each of the categories of your personal data described above with the types of third parties described below for the following business purposes:

 Public information